 Term for a sweet Fortified out Spain which is also manufactured or used in other countries.
-The name derives from Monte Pajarete in Cádiz in Andalusia from where the wine originally came from.
-This became part of arrope (on grape syrup ) was added.
+The name derives from Monte Pajarete in Cadiz in Andalusia from where the wine originally comes from.
+This became part arrope (on grape syrup ) added.

 On Malaga Wine Type; look there.

-In Chile is the Pajarete, also referred to as "sun wine" a protected sweet wine from the areas Atacama and Coquimbo.
-He is from the varieties Muscat d'Alexandrie and País ( Listán Prieto ) manufactured.
+In Chile Pajarete, also known as "sun wine", is a protected origin sweet wine from the areas of Atacama and Coquimbo.
+It is made from the varieties Muscat d'Alexandrie and País ( Listán Prieto ) manufactured.

 Also in Mexico there is a pajarete.
-One distilled brandy is called "Pajarete Tapacío".
-The "Pajarete de Jalisco" (jalisco = intoxicated) is a popular mixed drink in Mexico, A glass of fresh cow's milk becomes high-proof aguardiente or whiter tequila, grated chocolate and sugar added.
+One of these distilled spirits is called "Pajarete Tapacío".
+The "Pajarete de Jalisco" (jalisco = intoxicated) is a popular mixed drink in Mexico, A glass with fresh cow's milk becomes more high-proof aguardiente or whiter tequila, grated chocolate and sugar added.